nicoschtein/hub/README.md

 Hub provides **input management** and **withdrawal** services, for exchanges seeking to integrate IOTA.

 ## Hubs and accounts
 A `hub` groups together a collection of user accounts.
 Both hubs and accounts are being identified by a unique `id`.
 Each `account` may obtain different addresses that are derived from the same hub seed.
+Each hub must have its own unique _**seed**_.
 Accounts hold their own **balance on Tangle**, which reflects the total value of unconfirmed deposits, their own **credit** (confirmed value) and their **index** which is relative to their id.

 An exchange may keep several hubs according to their needs.